Programme symposium regenerative archives

 Roundtable lunch 1: Sound Archives

 NADD and Through Sounds are organising a roundtable lunch on sound archives and ways of archiving sound.
 The focus will be on how sound can be both archive and testimony, and how bootlegs, remixes and genres form a living archive, through which the past can be understood in a different way.
 What role does remix culture play in creating connections between time, people and places?
-With Zahra Malkani, Golnoosh Heshmati, Melissa Cenik and Mele Yamomo.
+With Zahra Malkani, Golnoosh Heshmati, Melisa Cenik, Voice as Landscape and meLê Yamomo.

 Roundtable lunch 2: Paper Archives